 One of the most popular and famous snorkel place in Maui is the Kekaa Point or the Black Rock.
 Its calm waters and clear visibility (in the morning) are some of the reasons why locals and tourists are attracted to the visit the area.
 You will always see a wide variety of Hawaiian fish and often see a turtle at the edge of the Sheraton Maui Resort and Spa.

 Travel Tip: The middle part of the bay is mostly sand.
 This is a great place to practice free diving skills and to spot the local resident honu or turtle.

 This spot is a popular snorkeling area for families with kids.
 It is known for its outstanding snorkeling and is one of the best places to actually see the Giant Sea Turtles of Hawaii.

 Isn’t it exciting to snorkel??
 I’ve personally tried it and it was so fun!
-How about your snorkeling experience?
+How about your snorkelling experience?